 The Directive to Physicians – also called a living will, this is the document whereby you direct, in advance, what you want your physician to do if you have a terminal or irreversible condition and you can’t communicate with your HCPs.
 The normal choices are either, “Do everything you can, even if it’s futile” or “keep me comfortable and let me go.
 There are a couple of other limitations, such as that your death has to be expected within six month even if they try “heroic measures” to save you, and you can designate treatments they have to try before they pull the plug.
 This document is a great way to alleviate placing even more burden on your family at a time when they’re already in a very difficult emotional position: you’ve already said what you want your physician to do, so the family doesn’t have to make that decision.
 Click here for a video explanation of Directive to Physicians.

 As always, the above is legal information, not legal advice, and it's based on Texas law because I'm a Texas lawyer.
-If you have questions on any of the above, which are the basic documents we think everybody needs, please DON'T just go online and download stuff.
+If you have questions on any of the above, which are the basic documents I think everybody needs, please DON'T just go online and download stuff.
 Contact an experienced estate planning attorney and make informed decisions.

 Keep 'em washed!
 Mask up!
 Stay brave!